Rod Van Mechelen

 My views

-The principles of this American Indian conservatism include: belief in an enduring moral order that is both spiritual and pragmatic though not necessarily religious, respect for long‑standing customs and traditions, respect for inter‑generational continuity, high regard for the virtue of prudence, value diversity, accept that people are imperfect and that there is a process for correcting and forgiving mistakes and failure, value freedom and liberty, respect personal property (though land ownership was never part of our traditions), place extreme value on community and civic duty, believe that it's good to limit personal and familial power, encourage virtuous living, and many tribes, including mine, understand that respect for tradition has to be balanced with the need for progress and change.
+The principles of this American Indian conservatism include: belief in an enduring moral order that is both spiritual and pragmatic though not necessarily religious; respect for long-standing customs and traditions; respect for inter-generational continuity; high regard for the virtue of prudence; values diversity; accepts that people are imperfect and that there is a process for correcting and forgiving mistakes and failure; values freedom and liberty; respects personal property (though land ownership was never part of our traditions); places high value on community and civic duty; believes that it's good to limit personal and familial power; encourages virtuous living; and many tribes, including mine, understand that respect for tradition has to be balanced with the need for progress and change.

 My sites

-I designed, maintain and own or assist with the following web sites:
+I maintain and own the following web sites:

 My life